kneo/indi-bresserexos2/README.md

 - Newer versions of indi (Version 1.8.8) may break the build, since the driver interface has changed.

 ## Thanks
-- Thanks to spitzbube for his effort in reverse engineering the handbox (https://github.com/Spitzbube/EXOS-2_GoTo_HandController).
+- Thanks to spitzbube for his effort in reverse engineering the handbox (https://github.com/Spitzbube/EXOS-2_GoTo_HandController) for revealing valuable insights!
+- Thanks to SimonLilie from forum.astronomie.de for feedback and testing!